ericjorgensen/ericjorgensen/README.md

 ### I am honest and I trust by default
 I don’t play games, I don’t try to manipulate situations or people, and I won’t lie to you.
 You can also count on me to give you feedback when I see areas where you can improve.

-Further, I am not closely scrutinizing you on a day-to-day basis to monitor you (e.g. how many hours you are working, Slack availability, etc.).
+Further, I am not closely monitoring you on a day-to-day basis.
 I trust you to the do the job we’ve hired you to do and be accountable to the team.

 ### I care about you as a human being
 I got into management because I love coaching and helping people get the most out of their jobs and their careers, not to go on a power trip.
 To get the most out of our time together, I ask you to be honest with me about what you want and need from me.
 I will, in turn, be honest about what I want and need from you.

-## My working hours ⏰

-- I try to keep strict hours of availability for meetings by blocking out time on my calendar.
-I encourage you to do the same!
-- I will almost never contact you off-hours, but in the rare chance I do, take it as a note for later unless it's an emergency
-- I view it as part of my job to be available when you need me.
-If you want to reach me outside of work hours, please call, text, email, Slack, etc. at any time.
-I mean it.

 ## Your job ⌨️
 Your job as an engineer is pretty straightforward but challenging (and hopefully incredibly rewarding):